Majorization theoretical approach to entanglement enhancement via local filtration: Introduction

 Quantum theory reveals the existence of correlations between quantum systems that are of a stronger essence than any classical counterpart.
 As such, entanglement is a highly valuable quantum resource and is without surprise at the heart of many applications of quantum science.
 From entanglement-based quantum key distribution \cite{Ekert1991-by}, to quantum sensing \cite{Quantum-Enhanced_Transmittance_Sensing, PhysRevLett.129.010501}, and entanglement-assisted communications \cite{Bennett2002-vt, Guha2020-cz}, quantum entanglement is used with great success to overtake the limits of what is possible in the classical world.

 Entanglement is qualitatively refined into different categories depending on the nature of the carrier states.
 Continuous-variable (CV) entanglement is the property of entangled states defined in an infinite-dimensional Hilbert space \cite{CerfBook,Braunstein2005-zw}.
-It is the setting in which entanglement was originally thought, as in the (non-physical) state of two particles with perfectly correlated momenta \cite{Einstein1935-zm}.
+It is the setting in which entanglement was originally thought, as in the (non-physical) state of two particles with perfectly correlated momenta~\cite{Einstein1935-zm}.
 A realistic quantum-optical version of that CV state is found in the two-mode squeezed vacuum (TMSV), produced through spontaneous parametric down conversion.
-The TMSV has non-perfect correlations distributed according to a Gaussian distribution, making that state part of the family of Gaussian states.
+The TMSV state has non-perfect correlations distributed according to a Gaussian distribution, making this state part of the family of Gaussian states.
 In a CV regime, a distinction should be made between Gaussian entanglement and non-Gaussian entanglement \cite{barral2023metrological}.
-Gaussian entanglement can always be undone with passive linear optics (\textit{i.e.}, beam splittters and phase shifters) \cite{Walschaers2017-yo} and cannot be used as a resource for a quantum computational advantage \cite{Chabaud2023-bp}, a consequence of the fact that Wigner-positive states are classically simulatable \cite{Mari2012-fs}.
-Non-Gaussian entanglement is thus a crucial resource for quantum applications.
+Gaussian entanglement can always be undone with passive linear optics (\textit{i.e.}, beam splitters and phase shifters) \cite{Walschaers2017-yo} and it cannot be distilled by means of Gaussian local operations and classical communication \cite{Eisert2002-sq, Fiurasek2002-vw, Giedke2002-vp}.
+Further, it cannot be used as a resource for quantum computational advantage \cite{Chabaud2023-bp}, a consequence of the fact that Wigner-positive states are classically simulatable (with Wigner-positive measurements) \cite{Mari2012-fs}.
+Note that it can, in principle, achieve quantum advantage with Wigner-negative measurements, as in Gaussian boson sampling~\cite{Hamilton2017-mx}, though this advantage then stems from the measurement rather than the state itself.
+Therefore, non-Gaussian entanglement remains viewed today as a crucial resource for quantum applications.

 In practice, non-Gaussian entanglement is more challenging to produce than Gaussian entanglement.
 The latter can indeed be produced by exploiting spontaneous parametric down conversion.
-An effective strategy to generate non-Gaussian entanglement is to perform non-Gaussian operations on a entangled Gaussian state.
+An effective strategy to generate non-Gaussian entanglement is to perform non-Gaussian operations on an entangled Gaussian state.
 In particular, recent theoretical works have studied schemes of entanglement enhancement with photon addition and subtraction \cite{navarrete2012enhancing, Zhang2022-lo, superposition_addition_subraction, Das2016-xp}.